mohamedsaleh1984/duplicate-files-finder/README.md

     - Resume option to avoid start over and lose previous processed files.
     - provide Output file as parameter to delete duplicate files.
     - Add note for the user to warn about altering the file
+    - add another parameter to read last search result
+- Enhancement
+    - Add a flag in output file to make which file to delete
+    - Parse output file
+    - Construct search duplicate file structure

 # Notes
 - create new struct search result retaining search results.